Ahmed-Hodhod/certified-kubernetes-administrator-course/docs/09-Networking/05-Pre-requisite-Network-Namespace.md

 $ ip netns exec blue ping 8.8.8.8
 ```

-- Adding port forwarding rule to the iptables
+- Adding port forwarding rule to the iptables ( to let other hosts and networks talk to our inteface network )

 ```
 $ iptables -t nat -A PREROUTING --dport 80 --to-destination 192.168.15.2:80 -j DNAT